tensorflow/tfjs-website/source/tutorials/webcam-transfer-learning.md

 inputs are the same inputs of MobileNet, but output the layer that is the intermediate layer of MobileNet, named `conv_pw_13_relu`.

-Note: We chose this layer emperically - it worked well for our task.
+*Note: We chose this layer emperically - it worked well for our task.
 Generally speaking, a layer towards the end of a pretrained model will perform better in transfer learning tasks as it contains higher-level semantic features of the input.
 Try choosing another layer and see how it affects model quality!
-You can use `model.layers` to print the layers of the model.
+You can use `model.layers` to print the layers of the model.*

-Note: check out the [Importing a Keras model](./import-keras.html) tutorial for details on how to port a Keras model to TensorFlow.js.
+*Note: check out the [Importing a Keras model](./import-keras.html) tutorial for details on how to port a Keras model to TensorFlow.js.*

 ## Phase 1: Collecting the data

 The first phase of the game is the data-collection phase.
-Here, the user will save frames from the webcam and associate them with each of the 4 classes: up, down, left, and right.
+The user will save frames from the webcam and associate them with each of the 4 classes: up, down, left, and right.

 When we're collecting frames from the webcam, we're going to immediately feed them through the modified MobileNet model and save the activation `Tensor`s.
-We don't need to save the original images that are captured from the webcam - the model that we will train uses these activations as inputs.
+We don't need to save the original images that are captured from the webcam because the model that we will train onl needs these activations as inputs.
 Later, when we make a prediction from the webcam to actually play the game, we'll first feed the frames through the modified MobileNet model and then feed them through our second model.

 We've provided a `ControllerDataset` class which saves these activations so they can be used during our training phase. `ControllerDataset` has a single method, `addExample`.
-This will be called with the activation from our modified MobileNet.
+This will be called with the activation `Tensor` from our modified MobileNet and the associated `label` as a `number`.

 When new examples are added, we will keep two `Tensor`s that represent the entire dataset, `xs`, and `ys`.
 These will be used as inputs to the the model